liangirene/Food_Safety/README.md

 # Food_Safety

-In this project, I analyzed restaurant food safety scores for restaurants in San Francisco using various data science techniques.
+In this project, I analyzed restaurant food safety scores for restaurants in San Francisco using various `pandas` operations visualization techniques.
 The goal was to gain insights into the food safety standards of restaurants and identify areas for improvement.
 I performed the analysis on a dataset provided by the San Francisco Department of Public Health, which contained a collection of restaurant food safety scores.

 ## Project Description
 In this project, I employed a range of data science techniques to explore and analyze the restaurant food safety scores dataset.
 The following techniques were utilized: